HC-SR04 Ultrasonic Sensor Pinout, Working & Arduino Projects

 Of course, this calculation is done by the Arduino itself.
 We did this manually to show you how the distance is calculated.

-Let’s suppose there is an object in front of the sensor at a 10 Cm distance.
-Sound waves are transmitted by the transmitter, hit the object, and then received by the receiver.
+Let’s suppose there is an object in front of the sensor at a distance of 10 cm.
+Sound waves are transmitted, hit the object, and then get back to the receiver.

 The total time between these two events is calculated using the echo pin as mentioned earlier.
 Now using this formula oneway distance is calculated: Distance = Time * Speed of Sound/2